 Step 11- Outline

 When everything is dry, use the Sharpie to outline the numbers first.
 Be sure to fill in the center of “9”.
 Outline the lightning bolt last.

 And now you’ve got hand painted Lightning McQueen shoes for the Cars lover in your life!

 Have you seen Disney Pixar’s Cars 3 yet?
 For the record, it was about a million times better than Cars 2, and I loved the addition of the female character, Cruz Ramirez.
 For a full review of Cars 3 from a mom and a 4 year old, check out my friend, Jennifer’s post!
-Personally, I loved the Cars 3 message to believe in your self, never give up, and encouraging others to be their best.
+Personally, I loved the Cars 3 message to believe in your self, never give up, and encourage others to be their best.